awsdocs/amazon-kendra-developer-guide/doc_source/API_AccessControlListConfiguration.md

 ## Contents<a name="API_AccessControlListConfiguration_Contents"></a>

  ** KeyPath **   <a name="Kendra-Type-AccessControlListConfiguration-KeyPath"></a>
-Path to the AWS S3 bucket that contains the ACL files\.
+Path to the Amazon S3 bucket that contains the ACL files\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1024\.
 Required: No